ckRobinson/multi-column-markdown/README.md

 ## From Obsidian Community Plugins

-This plugins is currently not published in the Obsidian Community Plugins, to install please follow the GitHub installation instructions below.

 You can install this plugin from the Obsidian Community Plugins menu by following these steps:

 - Open Settings within Obsidian